-We recommend that observers who are coming to and who intend to set up their observing files in Socorro arrive two days before their scheduled observations to allow sufficient time to interact with key staff members.
-See Section 4.9 for information on coming to and staying in Socorro.
+We recommend that observers who are coming to and who intend to set up their observing files in Socorro arrive two working days before their scheduled observations to allow sufficient time to interact with key staff members.
+See Section 4.10 for information on coming to and staying in Socorro.

-For those who choose to process their data at home, the data analysts will, upon request, mail you a tape (Exabyte or DAT) containing your uncalibrated data in its original Modcomp format.
+For those who choose to process their data at home, the data can be retrievied from the VLA on-line archive after obtaining the project key from the data analysts, or the data analysts will, upon request, mail you a tape (Exabyte or DAT) containing your uncalibrated data in its original Modcomp format.
 The AIPS task FILLM is used to load these data to disk.
 For short observations requiring fast turnaround, the data analysts will load your data in FITS format onto a local machine, from where you may transfer the data through ftp to your home computer.
-Contact the Data Analysts for this service.
+Contact the data analysts for this service.